Digital driver’s license - your ID in your smartphone

 The company is active in numerous driving license and vehicle registration projects.

-They include the UK, the Netherlands, France, India, Mexico, Morocco, the States of Alaska, Maryland, New Hampshire, West Virginia, Idaho, Colorado, District of Columbia, Hawaii, West Virginia, Wyoming, Quebec to name a few.
+They include the UK, the Netherlands, France, India, Mexico, Morocco, the States of Alaska, Maryland, New Hampshire, Idaho, Colorado, District of Columbia, Georgia, Hawaii, Texas, Wyoming, the Provinces of Quebec, New Brunswick, Nova Scotia, Newfoundland/Labrador, and Prince Edward Island to name a few.

 Our contribution to these projects provides us with an excellent overview of the technology involved, its applications, and the quality of information systems, as well as the context of its use.